 During periods of decreasing interest rates or sustained low interest rates, as experienced in recent years, Aegon may not be able to preserve margins due to the existence of minimum interest rate guarantees and minimum guaranteed crediting rates provided in policies.
 Also, investment earnings may be lower because the interest earnings on new fixed-income investments are likely to have declined with the market interest rates.
-A prolonged low interest rate environment may also result in a lengthening of maturities of the policyholder liabilities from initial estimates, primarily due to lower policy lapses.
+A prolonged low interest rate environment may also result in a lengthening of maturities of the policyholder liabilities from initial estimates, due to lower policy lapses and longer duration of annuities.